Skip to main content

 Clinical Evidence

-Controlled animal studyob/ob mice and beta-3 AR knockout mice
+Controlled animal studyob/ob obese mice and beta-3 adrenergic receptor knockout mice

 Dosing & Administration